bluecough/AMP_AD_Hostname_check/README.md

 ## Getting AzureAD List of Machines

-- Open a powershell on your Windows 10 workstation and make sure you install the AzureAD module
+- Open a powershell on your Windows 10 workstation and make sure you install the AzureAD module.
+You will need to run Powershell as an Administrator to install modules.

 ```
 PS c:\Users\user> Install-Module -name AzureAD